bmtriet/teachablemachine-community/libraries/image/README.md

 ### Model - predict

-Once you have loaded a model, you can make a classificaiton with a couple of different input options.
+Once you have loaded a model, you can make a classification with a couple of different input options.

 This method exists on the model that is loaded from `tmImage.load`.